SiXoS/No-Project-Time-Tracker/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
+    add-daily-time-override     Add daily time override (if you don't work 8 hours per day).
+Start date is inclusive.
     add-flex                    Add additional flex for occasions that don't coincide with normal condition.
 For example if you get double flex
-    add-time     Add a new line in time tracking. help         Prints this message or the help of the given subcommand(s) list-flex    List flex lines.
+    add-time                    Add a new line in time tracking. help                        Prints this message or the help of the given subcommand(s) list-daily-time-override    List all daily time overrides.
+    list-flex                   List flex lines.
 Shows current month by default. list-time                   List time tracking lines.
 Shows current month by default. report                      Get a time report.
     smart-add                   Will allow you to interactively add time for the previous workday(s) that has no time reported.
 This can be placed in your .bashrc for example.
 You will then be requested to add the time for unreported days as soon as you open the terminal.
-Will not do anything if the previous workday has a report.
+Will not do anything if the previous workday has a report. stop-daily-time-override    Set an end date for a daily time override.
+End date is exclusive
 ```

 ## Installation